 After some samples of those ‘hymns’ transcribed in notation, he added:

 Here we have, in one single take, and in the first published and most quoted listening experience of hollers, all the problems that afflicted the scholarly view on the subject.
-The author suggests a generic reference to Africa, recognizes his inability to give an account of the complex time, intonation and structural formulas used to control the performance, attempts nevertheless to reduce that complexity to notated transcription, and ends up exoticising the singers.
-Above all, the author is convinced of being able to penetrate African Americans’ opaque expression during the Jim Crow Years 11 by ‘observation’, and of his entitlement to represent it.
+The author suggests a generic reference to Africa, recognises his inability to give an account of the complex time, intonation and structural formulas used to control the performance, attempts nevertheless to reduce that complexity to notated transcription, and ends up exoticising the singers.
+Above all, the author is convinced of being able to penetrate African Americans’ opaque expression during the Jim Crow Years 11 The Jim Crow Era goes approximately from the Civil War, when slavery was abolished, to the period after the Second World War, when the Civil Rights movements were able to put an end to segregation.
+This period was characterised by the construction of a layered system of racist and unequal laws that greatly disfavoured African Americans and promoted or permitted physical and psychological violence against them.
+This historical period is named after Jim Crow, a fictional character at the centre of many minstrel show stories and songs, and characterised as the sum of many of the racist assumptions against African Americans.
+For more information on the complexities of this period, a good starting point is Blackmon (2008). by ‘observation’, and of his entitlement to represent it.

 2. Work Songs

 a. rhythmic songs of the road gang, chain gang from Parchman [prison], etc.